nbro/andz/README.md

 - This is a **work in progress**, don't expect to find here all the data structures and algorithms you're searching.
 Consider to contribute to the quality and size of the project.

-- Again, mistakes are possible (even if decent tests are starting to being done).
-You can find them under the folder [`tests`](tests).So, as the [license](LICENSE.md) says, this project is provided "as is", etc.
+- Again, **mistakes are possible** (even if decent tests are starting to being done).
+You can find them under the folder [`tests`](tests).
+So, as the [license](LICENSE.md) says, this project is provided "as is", etc.

-- No optimisation has been done to any algorithm or data structure.
+- **No optimisation** has been done to any algorithm or data structure.
 The purpose of the implementations is just for demonstration.

 - This repository only contains **usable** (therefore complete) data structures and algorithms, that is, more details can be added, but the basic behaviour is implemented.
 If a bug is found in a data structure or algorithm, the respective data structure or algorithm is removed (temporarily) until it's fixed.

-- My intent is to continue to contribute to this repository in my free time, and new data structures and algorithms will therefore be added.
+- My intent is to continue to contribute to this repository in my free time, and **new data structures and algorithms** will therefore be added.
 I have also other semi-implemented data structures and algorithms that I will include once I finish implementing them.

 ## How to use?